zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-google.md

 Came to an end.
 Went to the terminal.
 Arrived at the terminal.
 Finally gone.
 He finally came and went to safety.
 Came to the rescue.
 Went to the rescue.
 Came to the rescue.
-He became Abhaya, he became Abhaya, he became Achyutha He has become immortal, has gone to nectar, has come to nectar, has gone to Nirvana.
+He became Abhaya, he became Abhaya, he became Achyutha He has become immortal, has gone to nectar, has come to nectar, has gone to Nibbana.
 Gone.
-He came to Nirvana.
+He came to Nibbana.
 He has a shower after the rain.
 (Great Apply (3-7) (6) (ii) of the ActTui.)
 He has no rebirth.

 [APZ 74.5] (# apz74.5) පිණිස # apz74.5 .ref .apz} "To ask a question